 - Growth opportunities within their company

-What to look for in a Backend Developer?
+What skills to look for in a backend developer?

 Successful Backend Developers possess a wide set of skills from technical to social.
 And even though their particular role defines the specifics, you should find these traits in any fine candidate: